Pourfex/MLAPI.MonkeyTest/README.md

 InteractionScene is where the test began

+Key V is for launching server.
+Key B is for launching client.

 # Configuration :

 Middle-level PC : Windows 10, gtx1070, 8gb Ram, SSD, intel I5 4 core -8 threads